sportsclimbs/grades/content/lists/uk-routes.md

 The runners up place is currently shared by Pete Robbins and Will Bosi with 6 routes each though Bosi's routes are harder and include 4 9a's.
 After this there are 3 climbers with 5 routes each: Ben Moon, Malcolm Smith and Pete Dawson.

-The hardest crag, by a signifcant margin is Malham Cove, not just by number (8 routes listed) but also the hardest with the only 9b and two 9a+'s.
+The hardest crag, by a signifcant margin is Malham Cove, not just by number (8 routes listed) but also the hardest with the country's only 9b and two 9a+'s.
 In second place comes Raven Tor with 5 routes.

-The best years have been 2020 with 11 ascents in total, 2016 with 10 and 2011 with 9.
+The best years previously have been 2020 with 11 ascents in total, 2016 with 10 and 2011 with 9.

-But 2021 is now up to 10 ascents:
+But 2021 is now up to 11 ascents so far:

 1. *Rainshadow* 12th ascent by Eder Lomba Lopez de Ipiña
 2. New direct finish to *Make it Funky*, *Persian Dawn* (8c+) by Buster Martin